swilcock0/swilcock0.github.io/Posts/_posts/2020-11-17-ROS2-Moveit-Demo.md

 <figure class="video_container"><iframe width="560" height="315" src="https://www.youtube.com/embed/sSEF9cADy6s" frameborder="0" allowfullscreen="true"></iframe></figure>
 {:.lead}
-Moveit2 Vs068 Demonstration
+Moveit2 VS068 Demonstration
 {:.figcaption style="text-align: center;"}

 One aspect of ROS that wasn't explained in Renard's course was action servers, and this proved to be a temporary barrier in enabling Moveit to execute trajectories.
 It took a little while until I realised that the action server had to be written to enable this capability (of course!
 How else can you then connect a software controller to the hardware?).
-Once this was in place, the Moveit2 demos provided a useful start for looking at how to utilise the MoveGroupInterface and PlanningScene classes.
+Once this was in place, the Moveit2 demos provided a useful start for looking at how to utilise the MoveGroupInterface and PlanningScene classes in a Object-Oriented C++ server.
 They also made me realise how rusty my C++ was...

 Moveit2 is still approaching maturity - it has currently been [95% ported](https://moveit.ros.org/documentation/contributing/roadmap/) over from Moveit! thanks to the fantastic work of [Henning Kayser and the Moveit community](https://github.com/ros-planning/moveit2).
 I've been unable to work with the python wrapper yet - moveit_commander doesn't seem to be a high priority for porting currently, and I don't blame them.
 Instead, I've been experimenting with writing a set of motion planning services with C++, which I can then easily connect to using Python.
 Above you can see some of the initial results of planning to position goals for the end-effector.